openclimatefix/greenspeed/README.md

 ## How to Use It

-- Fork the repo
+1. Fork the repo
-- Change the URL that sitespeed is pointed at, and if necessary tweak budget settings for performance, carbon emissions, accessibility
+2. Change the URL that sitespeed is pointed at (in `package.json`), and if necessary tweak budget settings for performance, carbon emissions, accessibility
-- Activate GitHub Actions for your new repo
+3. Activate GitHub Actions for your new repo

 That's it.